 \begin{proof} Since $G_a$ is open in $G$, we see that $G$ is locally compact.
 We also see that $G_a$ has finite orbits on $VT$; since $G^{\propP{}}_a$ is closed and has the same orbits it follows that $G^{\propP{}}_a$ is compact, and hence $G^{\propP{}}$ is locally compact.
 Since $G^{\propP{}}$ has the same orbits on $AT$ as $G$ does, we have $G^{\propP{}} = GG^{\propP{}}_a$, so $G$ is cocompact in $G^{\propP{}}$.
 Thus $G$ is compactly generated if and only if $G^{\propP{}}$ is compactly generated, that is, (i) and (ii) are equivalent.

 Suppose that the action is horocyclic with unique fixed end $\xi$.
 We see that $G$ preserves every horoball around $\xi$; in particular, there is no minimal $G$-invariant subtree, so (iii) is false.
 For the same reason every cotree of $\Delta$ is infinite, so (iv) is false.
-We also see that $G$ acts without reversal and every element of $G$ fixes a vertex, and yet the action is unbounded; thus by Lemma~\ref{lem:fixed_point}, $G$ cannot be compactly generated, that is, (i) is false, so (ii) is also false.
+We also see that (i) and (ii) are false by Corollary~\ref{cor:horocyclic}.
 So if the action is horocyclic then (i)--(iv) are all false, which is consistent with them being equivalent.

 For the remainder of the proof we may suppose that the action is not horocyclic.
-It follows that $G$ contains a translation, and hence there is a unique smallest $G$-invariant subtree $T'$ of $T$, which is spanned by the axes of translations in $T$.
+It follows that $G$ acts with translation, and hence there is a unique smallest $G$-invariant subtree $T'$ of $T$, which is the union of the axes of translations in $T$.